Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

-The test oracles generated by DR show consistently higher average relative accuracy compared to the other techniques across all values of $\theta$, with the exception of $\theta = 0.7$, where test oracles generated by $\mathit{GP_O}$ achieve a higher average of relative accuracy than those of DR. This superior relative accuracy over GP techniques -- $\mathit{GP_T}$, $\mathit{GP_O}$ and $\mathit{GP_N}$ -- is because DR generates stronger assertions containing multiple logical terms.
+The test validators generated by DR show consistently higher average relative accuracy compared to the other techniques across all values of $\theta$, with the exception of $\theta = 0.7$, where test validators generated by $\mathit{GP_O}$ achieve a higher average of relative accuracy than those of DR. This superior relative accuracy over GP techniques -- $\mathit{GP_T}$, $\mathit{GP_O}$ and $\mathit{GP_N}$ -- is because DR generates stronger assertions containing multiple logical terms.
 In contrast, GP techniques generate assertions with fewer logical terms.
 The weaker assertions generated by GP techniques can provide predictions for more test inputs compared to DR. However, the higher number of predictions made by GP techniques also increases their susceptibility to mispredictions compared to DR.

 Statistical tests comparing the relative accuracy results in Figure~\ref{fig:relacc} are in Table~\ref{tab:relstat} in Appendix~\ref{apx:results}.
 These statistical tests are consistent with the average comparisons discussed above.
-Specifically, test oracles generated by DR lead to significantly higher relative accuracy compared to those obtained by the other techniques across all values of $\theta$, except for $\theta = 0.7$ and $\theta = 0.95$, where no statistically significant differences in relative accuracy are observed between DR and $\mathit{GP_O}$, and between DR and $\mathit{GP_T}$, respectively.
+Specifically, test validators generated by DR lead to significantly higher relative accuracy compared to those obtained by the other techniques across all values of $\theta$, except for $\theta = 0.7$ and $\theta = 0.95$, where no statistically significant differences in relative accuracy are observed between DR and $\mathit{GP_O}$, and between DR and $\mathit{GP_T}$, respectively.

-Table~\ref{tab:relaccstatperstudy} in Appendix~\ref{apx:results} presents the statistical tests comparing the relative accuracy of DR with $\mathit{GP_T}$, $\mathit{GP_O}$, $\mathit{GP_N}$, DT and the ensemble for each study subject across all values of $\theta$.
-Based on this table, test oracles generated by DR lead to a significantly higher relative accuracy than those generated by $\mathit{GP_O}$ and $\mathit{GP_N}$ in all eight study subjects, by $\mathit{GP_T}$ and DT in six, and by ensemble in five study subjects.
-For the router case study, test oracles generated by $\mathit{GP_T}$ and the ensemble yield significantly higher relative accuracy compared to DR.
+Table~\ref{tab:relaccstatperstudy} in Appendix~\ref{apx:results} presents the statistical tests comparing the relative accuracy of DR with $\mathit{GP_T}$, $\mathit{GP_O}$, $\mathit{GP_N}$, DT and the ensemble for each case-study system across all values of $\theta$.
+Based on this table, test validators generated by DR lead to a significantly higher relative accuracy than those generated by $\mathit{GP_O}$ and $\mathit{GP_N}$ in all eight case-study systems, by $\mathit{GP_T}$ and DT in six, and by ensemble in five case-study systems.
+For the router case study, test validators generated by $\mathit{GP_T}$ and the ensemble yield significantly higher relative accuracy compared to DR.